HOME | COURSES HELPS AUDITS STORE SERMONS NOTES NEWS CERTIFICATION JOBS BOOKS LINKS PRIVACY CONTACT

 • If the training is meant to introduce new equipment in the shop hold the training on the shop floor.

 • Encourage hands-on participation.
-Bring samples of the PPE, MSDS, Warning labels, etc.
+Bring samples of the PPE, SDS, Warning labels, etc.

 • Testing your audience at the beginning of the class is a good way to see how much they know, then you know what areas need more emphasis.
 If time is limited, asking questions aloud and asking for a show of hands is a good way to test individuals.